 This course is accredited by the Australian Computer Society (ACS) as meeting the standard for professional-level membership.

-Students may either complete a major in one of the areas of study listed below or complete the general form of the degree without a major.
-Students who do not complete a major, must complete at least one minor from the areas of study listed below.
+Students can either complete a major from those listed under 'Areas of study', or complete the general form of the degree without a major.
+Students who do not complete a major, must complete at least one minor from those listed under 'Areas of study'.

 Refer to course mapscourse maps (http://infotech.monash.edu.au/current/course-information/) for course progression and approved elective information.